parthavic62/space-invaders-game/README.md

 ← → Arrow keys to move your cannon left and right Spacebar to shoot

-Goal: Destroy all alien invaders before they reach the bottom Survive through increasingly difficult levels!
+Goal: Destroy all alien invaders before they reach the bottom!

 -----------What I Learned------------
 This project taught me: